ha3ks/Rejectorbot9000/README.md

 Using random and the small bit pf Python I remember now you can be automatically be rejected by a random company that uses these LinkedIn rejections hand curated from my own mailbox.

-- Enjoy!
+Enjoy!

 Todo:
+- ~~Edit to allow any text entry.~~
+- limit employer output to one entry only (currently outputs one employer per char from input).
-Relearn actual Python so it takes a 'yes' input.
+- relearn Python so you can be a functioning human again.